 How to Turn Off Your Furnace

 An electric furnace is easy to turn off – simply flip the emergency switch to the “OFF” position.
+That will eliminate any energy going to the system.
+This will save on energy bills throughout the year.

 If you’re not sure how to turn off your gas furnace, however, you just need to turn off the main gas supply.
 But, if you don’t use a hot water heater for your hot water, then you’ll want to double-check that you’re turning off the gas supply to the furnace, not the house.
 Otherwise, you’ll turn off the gas supply that also heats your water.